eniva/fpga-controls/README.md

 <img src="https://i.imgur.com/DklV94U.png" width="350px" alt="MiSTer Enhanced Experience Logo">
 </p>

-**fpga-controls** is part of the **MiSTer Enhanced Experience project** aimed at improving MiSTer experience.
+**fpga-controls** is part of the **MiSTer Enhanced Experience project** aimed at improving the MiSTer experience.

-A lot of systems and software are designed to work best on the controller shipped for them.
+A lot of systems and software are designed to work best on the controller shipped with them.
 As most users use their favorite controllers to play them on FPGA (like the awesome **MiSTer FPGA** system), more capable controllers are able to send inputs that the original systems were never prepared for.
-The biggest example is playing 4-way-only joystick systems on a dpad or arcade sticks with a 8-way gate.
+The biggest example is playing 4-way-only joystick systems on a dpad or arcade sticks with a 8-way or round gate.

-Diagonal inputs can easily be pressed by accident when you're quickly changing directions.
+Diagonal inputs can easily be sent by accident when you're quickly changing directions.
 This makes it quite difficult to play games shipped with 2-way or 4-way only controllers.
+This is a solution to make the controls feel responsive and predictable in those systems.

 **Features**
 =============